-The S machine is a virtual machine that determines the temporal order of task execution: it interpretes S code, which is system-level machine code that dispatches tasks or idles.
+The S machine [11] is a virtual machine that determines the temporal order of task execution: it interprets S code, which is system-level machine code that dispatches tasks or idles.
 In the following, we give an overview of the S machine concepts.

-Interface.
 The S machine reads from three input interfaces to determine a running task.

-Release inputs.
 The release of tasks is communicated to the S machine through release ports.

-Software inputs.
 The tasks communicate information including their completion to the S machine through task ports.

-Clock input.
 An external clock writes to a clock port that is read by the S machine to time-slice tasks.

-Timeouts.
 The S machine uses timeouts to monitor input events.
 A timeout is similar to a trigger: it is a predicate over the input ports of the S machine.
-In particular, we are interested in timeouts of the form $p'c \ge p_c + \delta$ where $p_c$ is the clock port of the S machine.
-For readability of the code examples, we abbreviate timeouts to the $\delta$ value, e.g., 10ms denotes a timeout $p'c \ge p_c + 10ms$ .
-A timeout expires if it evaluates to true.
+In particular, we are interested in timeouts of the form $p'c \geq p_c + \delta$ where $p_c$ is the clock port of the S machine.
+For readability of the code examples, we abbreviate timeouts to the $\delta$ value, e.g., 10ms denotes a timeout $p'c \geq p_c + 10$ ms. A timeout expires if it evaluates to true.
 We also consider timeouts of the form release(t) where t is a task: release(t) expires if t is released and has not yet completed.

+Figure 3: Synchronous S code and an execution trace of the S code, and preemptive S code

-$S\ Code$ .
-There are essentially three non-control-flow S code instructions.
-Again, in an actual implementation of the S machine, S code also has control-flow instructions such as conditional and absolute jumps, which we have omitted here.
+There are three unique S code instructions.
+Again, in an actual implementation of the S machine, S code also has standard control-flow instructions such as conditional and absolute jumps.
 A dispatch(t, m, a) instruction resumes the execution of a released task t until the timeout m expires.
 There are three outcomes: (1) the S machine proceeds to the next instruction if t has already completed but has not yet been released again, or else, (2) the S machine proceeds to the next instruction when t completes provided t completes before the timeout expires, or else (3) the S machine proceeds to the instruction at the address a when the timeout expires before t completes.
 An idle(m) instruction makes the S machine idle until the timeout m expires even though there may be released tasks.
 The S machine proceeds to the next instruction when the timeout expires.

-Figure 5: Synchronous S code

-A fork(a) instruction marks the S code at the address a for execution in parallel to the S code that follows the instruction.
+A fork(a) instruction marks the S code at the address afor execution in parallel to the S code that follows the instruction.
 The S code at a is a new S thread of execution.
 The running thread instances are kept in a thread set from which instances are chosen non-deterministically to execute.
 If multiple threads dispatch more than a single task at any instant the S machine throws a run-time exception, called time-share violation.
 We use dispatch(t) to abbreviate dispatch(t, false, a) as well as dispatch(t, m) to abbreviate dispatch(t, m, a), where a is the address of the next instruction.